Stephen Duke-McKenna

-Stephen Winston Duke-McKenna (born 17 August 2000) is a professional footballer who plays as a midfielder for side Harrogate Town.
-Born in England, he represents Guyana internationally.
+Stephen Winston Duke-McKenna is a professional footballer who plays as a midfielder for EFL League Two side Crawley Town.
+Born in England, he plays for the Guyana national team.

 Club career

 He was raised in Everton youth teams, joining aged 11 and made one bench appearance for the senior team on 7 December 2017 in a Europa League game against Apollon Limassol.

 On 15 June 2018, he signed a pro contract with Bolton Wanderers.
 He played in the Professional Development League for Bolton Wanderers Development Squad in the 2018–19 season.

 On 27 August 2019 Duke-McKenna signed for Queens Park Rangers and will be part of the Development squad.

 He joined Hemel Hempstead Town on a one-month loan deal in October 2020.

 On 17 April 2021, he made his Queens Park Rangers debut in a 2–1 away win against Middlesbrough, coming on as a substitute in the 86th minute.

 On 21 January 2022, Duke–McKenna joined National League side Torquay United on loan for the remainder of the 2021–22 season.

 On 1 September 2022, Duke-McKenna joined League Two club Leyton Orient on a season-long loan deal.

 In January 2024, he joined Sutton United in League Two on loan for the remainder of the season.
 He scored his first two goals for the club and also registered an assist on the final day of the season in a 4-4 draw with MK Dons, a result which confirmed Sutton's relegation.

 On 20 May 2024, QPR announced he would leave the club in the summer when his contract expired.

 On 17 June 2024, Duke-McKenna signed for League Two side Harrogate Town on a two-year contract.

+On 15 May 2026, Harrogate announced the player would be released in the summer when his contract expired.

+On 11 June 2026, Duke-McKenna signed for Crawley Town on a two year deal with an option of a third.